JoggerShyr/JoggerShyr/README.md

 ### Hi there!
-I am a cooker and code worker from Taiwan R.O.C.
-Always listen to the world.
+I am a cooker and code worker.
+Here comes my [resumes]https://github.com/JoggerShyr/JoggerShyr/blob/master/resumes-chinese.md) in chinese.

 <!--
 **JoggerShyr/JoggerShyr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.